 To learn more about Journey of Generosity Retreats, click here.
 After viewing the information, if you are interested in us facilitating a JOG, please contact us.

-Executive Endowment Builder
+Executive Endowment Builder (a Regenerative Compensation Strategy)

 Executive Endowment Builder (EEB) is a cutting-edge strategy so beneficial to highly compensated employees and contractors, they willingly make irrevocable estate contributions to build the organization’s endowment.